 Duane Allman’s 1961 Gibson SG / Les Paul

 Duane occasionally used a 1961 Gibson SG (serial number 15263 [Randy Poe, Skydog, p.
 292]) finished in cherry red which he got from Dickey Betts – who himself played it in the early days of the Allman Brothers.
-Most notably, he played this guitar on “Statesboro Blues”.
+Most notably, he played this guitar on Statesboro Blues.

 What happened back then was I had this SG when we started the band, and then I got a Les Paul, my ’57, and when Duane wanted to play slide he would have to re-tune his one guitar every f**** time.
 And I got tired of it and said, “Here, take this guitar and tune it, and leave it tuned!” and gave him my SG.
-He loved that guitar.
-[Gibson Legend Dickey Betts Talks about Duane Allman and Southern Rock
+He loved that guitar.Gibson Legend Dickey Betts Talks about Duane Allman and Southern Rock

 The guitar was most likely bought in early 1970, as one of our readers pointed out that he himself was interested in the same SG before Allmans came to the Lipham Music in Gainesville and picked it up.

 I moved to Ocala FL in Oct. ’69 to join the slowly crumbling Royal Guardsmen.
-The band traded with Liphams Music in Gainesville.
-On a trip to pick up some repairs in early ’70 a beautiful SG caught my eye so I picked it up and played it for about 30 minutes or so.
-I discussed price and came to a deal wherein I would trade in my new issue Les Paul and 100 dollars.
+The band traded with Lipham Music in Gainesville.
+On a trip to pick up some repairs in early ’70, a beautiful SG caught my eye so I picked it up and played it for about 30 minutes or so.
+I discussed the price and came to a deal wherein I would trade in my new issue Les Paul and 100 dollars.
 The sales guy put the guitar back in the layaway room until my return the next week.
-The following Monday we went back my Les Paul and cash in hand, and the sales guy said: “uh..Duane and them came in Saturday.
+The following Monday we went back my Les Paul and cash in hand, and the sales guy said: “Uh…Duane and they came in Saturday.
 Duane played the SG, and uh well they bought it” […] I was pissed at Duane and them for quite a while.
-Even after I learned about the Allmans.
-[Chuck Emery – sent via email
+Even after I learned about the Allmans.Chuck Emery – sent via email

-On page 101 of Memorabilia by Willie Perkins [The Allman Brothers Band Classic Memorabilia, 1969–1976; Willie Perkins] there is a photo of Dickey playing the SG and Twiggs Lyndon taking another picture of the band.
-However, Twiggs was arrested on April 29, 1970, so ABB must’ve acquired the SG before that.
+As a second clue, on page 101 of Memorabilia by Willie Perkins [The Allman Brothers Band Classic Memorabilia, 1969–1976; Willie Perkins] there is a photo of Dickey playing the SG and Twiggs Lyndon taking another picture of the band.
+Since Twiggs was arrested on April 29, 1970, ABB obviously must’ve acquired the SG before that.

 SG with Duane

 As far as when exactly Duane started using this guitar himself, it probably happened sometime in early to mid-1971, at least according to Joe Dan Petty who said that Dickey acquired his Les Paul in Detroit, and shortly after that gave the SG to Duane.
 Please note that the Allman Brothers played two gigs in Detroit in early 1971, one at the Eastown Theatre on February 26th, and the other at the Michigan State Fairgrounds on May 30th.

 Dickey was playing an SG, then he got a Les Paul in Detroit, but he never did warm to it, and got another Les Paul.
-Dickey gave Duane his SG, and Duane set it up for slide. – Joe Dan Petty: Techin’ It Twice [Vintage Guitar Magazine, November 1996
+Dickey gave Duane his SG, and Duane set it up for slide.Joe Dan Petty: Techin’ It Twice; Vintage Guitar Magazine, November 1996

 The SG originally featured a Gibson sideways Vibrola tremolo, as can be seen from the screw holes left on the body, but it was removed and replaced with a stop bar by the time it got in Duane’s hands.
 It was equipped with two Gibson PAF humbucking pickups, and it featured the original small pickguard.
 Also, the truss rod cover seems to be either replaced, since it shows no “Les Paul” logo and does not have the white edge, or it was removed altogether.Embed from Getty Images

 The guitar was supposed to be buried next to Duane, but Gregg supposedly remembered that Duane had told him that he wanted Gerry Groom to have the guitar if anything ever happened to him.
 Years later, Gerry sold it to Graham Nash’s (The Hollies) wife Susan, who purchased it for him as a birthday present.
 Since then the guitar was seen at the Rock Hall of Fame Exhibit hosted by Nash.